Rilsta/react-social-card/README.md

 #### Social Card React App

-Learning more about how react works.
+Gained a bit more understanding about how to pass props around in react components.
+Going to come back to this at another time to clean up the crappy CSS.